 - Don't try to handle things on your own.
 If the person you're worried about asks you to keep it a secret, explain that it is too much responsibility for one person to have on his or her own

-- Talk to someone you can trust, like a GP, teacher, parent or counsellor
+- Talk to someone you can trust, like a GP, teacher, youth worker, parent or counsellor

 If you are worried and need someone to talk to, there are people who can help.
-Try one of the organisations listed in the contacts section below.
+Try one of the organisations listed in the contacts section below or the featured links opposite.